Or: Who Can Help?

 If your staff does not feel comfortable and appreciative of volunteers, the volunteers know it and will not stay.
 Sometimes staff will view volunteers as competition for their jobs.
-NEVER place a volunteer in a position that replaces or could be seen as replacement of paid staff, especially where customer privacy is an issue.
-Volunteers are for assistance with and expansion of your programs, not to replace paid staff.
+NEVER place a volunteer in a position that replaces or could be seen as replacement of paid staff, especially when patron privacy is an issue.
+Volunteers are there to assist with and expand your programs, not to replace paid staff.

-Identify a staff member or members who will be assigned the responsibility for recruiting, screening, and assigning volunteers.
-This person need not be the person who trains and directly supervises volunteers.
-The staff member responsible for the area where the volunteer works would be best suited for training and direct supervision.
-Don’t have a staff member who can or will do this job?
-Consider recruiting a Volunteer Manager, That is, a manager of volunteers.
+Identify a staff member or members who will be responsible for recruiting, screening, and assigning volunteers.
+This person does not need to be the person who trains and directly supervises volunteers.
+The staff member responsible for the area where the volunteer works is best suited for training and direct supervision.
+If you don’t have a staff member for this job, consider recruiting a volunteer manager.

 Identify needs or wants to supplement and assist the work of staff.
 Don’t be afraid to dream big, as there are very talented and skilled people in your community who are just waiting to share their knowledge, experience, and time.

-Volunteers should never have access to the library’s circulation software or be able to see a patron’s circulation history or other personally identifying information (PII).
+Volunteers should never have access to the library’s circulation software or be able to see a patron’s circulation history or other personally identifying information.
 Volunteers cannot be held to the same standards as paid employees.

 Develop position descriptions for routine volunteer positions.